-1. The purpose of this policy
+2. Purpose of this policy

-- 1.1 Whistleblowing is the raising of a concern, either within the workplace or externally, about a danger, risk, malpractice or wrongdoing which affects others.1 - 1.2 In the UK, 'whistleblowers' are protected by legislation and the General Osteopathic Council (GOsC) is one of the bodies to which whistleblowing concerns can be reported.3 - 1.3 We recognise that raising concerns can be difficult.
-If you are an employee, and are thinking about raising concerns with the GOsC, this policy will explain: - a. the type of concerns that we can consider under the whistleblowing legislation: - b. how we will deal with concerns which have been reported to us; and - c. the action that we will take and the timescales for doing so.
+- 2.1 We recognise that raising concerns can be difficult.
+If you are an employee, and are thinking about raising concerns with the GOsC, this policy will explain: - a. the type of concerns that we can consider under the legislation - b. how we will deal with concerns which have been reported to us - c. the action that we will take and the timescales for doing so.